 When I wrote about my cost of living in Bangkok, a common question I got by email was:

-“Hey Karsten, what health insurance are you using?”
+“Hey Karsten, what health insurance should I get”

 Given that I’m obsessive compulsive about insurance coverage, the fact that I only spent three full days researching, analyzing, and comparing insurance plans is a feat.